 Agents can be deployed in various ways, as illustrated in the picture below.
 We distinguish two main variants: Server-side agents and device-side agents.

-Server-side agents are run in a cloud, hosted by Cumulocity or managed by yourself.
+Server-side agents are run in a cloud, hosted on Cumulocity as Microservices or managed by yourself in your own cloud.
 Devices connect to server-side agents using their device-specific protocol.
 This option is mainly chosen when one or more of the following complies:

-- The protocol on the device is secure and internet-enabled.
+- The protocol on the device is secure and internet-enabled, i.e. the device connects to the cloud and not vice-versa.

 Device-side agents run on a device in the sensor network.
 These devices can be routers, mobile phones or modems.
 The agents perform in any kind of run-time environment the device supports, ranging from the very battery- and memory-consuming embedded microcontrollers to minicomputers running Embedded Linux.
 The agents will directly query connected sensors and manipulate connected controls.
 This usually results in a simpler architecture than server-side agents.